 How does telepsychiatry outperform mental health apps?

-Unlike apps, telepsychiatry provides care from licensed professionals via secure platforms, offering evidence-based treatments with results comparable to in-person care, ensuring personalized, effective support.
+Unlike apps, telepsychiatry provides care from licensed professionals via secure platforms, offering evidence-based treatments with results comparable to in-person care, ensuring personalized, effective support—and insurance coverage options may be available depending on your provider.

 The effectiveness of telepsychiatry is demonstrated through clearly defined outcome measures, rigorous critical appraisal of clinical studies, and systematic data extraction protocols that ensure the reliability and validity of research findings.